Trolls, tweets and free speech: the First Amendment on college campuses

-Join KPCC’s Adolfo Guzman Lopez and the First Amendment Coalition’s David Snyder on Wednesday, April 18, at the University of California, Irvine, for a conversation on free speech and social media on our campuses and in our communities.
+KPCC’s Adolfo Guzman Lopez and the First Amendment Coalition’s David Snyder went to the University of California, Irvine on Wednesday, April 18 for a conversation on free speech and social media on our campuses and in our communities.

 David Snyder – executive director, First Amendment Coalition

 Remaya M. Campbell – University of Southern California, class of 2018

 Samantha Harris – vice president of policy research, Foundation for Individual Rights in Education

 Safiya Umoja Noble – assistant professor at USC Annenberg School for Communication and Journalism